Israeli leader meets with Biden as Mideast tensions grow

 Israeli leader meets with Biden as Mideast tensions growNew

-WASHINGTON (AP) — Israeli Prime Minister Naftali Bennett is meeting with President Joe Biden at a time of growing tensions in the Mideast.
-Israel’s visit to Washington comes in the midst of heightened tensions with its regional arch-enemy, Iran.
+WASHINGTON (AP) — Israeli Prime Minister Naftali Bennett will be meeting with President Joe Biden at a time of growing tensions in the Mideast.
+Bennett’s visit to Washington comes in the midst of heightened tensions with Israel’s regional archenemy, Iran.
 It also comes as Israel grapples with a gradual resurgence of hostilities on its southern border with the Gaza Strip.
-Bennett, in his first state visit overseas since taking office, was scheduled to meet Wednesday with senior administration officials, including Secretary of State Antony Blinken and Defense Secretary Lloyd Austin.
-And he will meet Thursday with Biden.
+Bennett, in his first state visit overseas since taking office, was meeting Wednesday with senior administration officials, including Secretary of State Antony Blinken and Defense Secretary Lloyd Austin.
+He will meet Thursday with Biden.